 Humidity, dew point and mountains

 These 3 points are factors that will condition us when calculating the snow level.
 The humidity is quite conditioning.
 In environments with high humidity, snowflakes melt faster and just 200 meters below the 0 degree isotherm.
-Therefore, in these areas the precipitations are usually rain.
-When a layer of dry air appears in an area closer to the surface, the snowflakes can maintain their structure with hardly any melting for longer.
-If the humidity is very low and the temperature is positive, a film of water will surely begin to form on the surface of the snowflakes.
-If the humidity is very low, the water begins to be made, absorbing the energy from the body itself and from the surrounding air.
+Therefore, precipitation in these areas is usually rain.
+When a layer of dry air appears closer to the surface, snowflakes can maintain their structure for longer periods of time, barely melting.
+If the humidity is very low and the temperature remains positive, a film of water will likely begin to form on the surface of the snowflakes.
+If the humidity is very low, they begin to process water, absorbing energy from their own bodies and the surrounding air.